kozeig/kozeig/README.md

 ## Contributing

-Lüt is open to community contributions in any form!
+Kozeig is open to community contributions in any form!
 Whether you're fixing bugs, improving documentation, or adding features, your help is appreciated.

 ### Ways to Contribute